 You should read the product disclosure statement and the accompanying Managed Account Model Portfolio Guide for the Managed Account and the relevant disclosure document for ASX Listed Securities carefully and seek professional advice before investing.
-More specific information about the risks and benefits associated with the Managed Account can be found in the Managed Account product disclosure statement available in the Secure Online Portal or through your financial adviser.
+More specific information about the risks and benefits associated with the Managed Account can be found in the Managed Account product disclosure statement available in the Secure Online Portal.